grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.logging.md

 # otelcol.exporter.logging

-`otelcol.exporter.logging` accepts telemetry data from other `otelcol` components and writes them to the console via Zap.
+`otelcol.exporter.logging` accepts telemetry data from other `otelcol` components and writes them to the console.

 This component writes logs at the info level.
 The [logging config block][] must be configured to write logs at the info level.